BUTSpeechFIT/DiCoP/README.md

 | `model.log_training_wer` | Off by default; a greedy decode every logged step is expensive. |
 | `model.encoder.reduction` | Must stay `null`: it changes the frame rate mid-stack, which would misalign the mask.
 The encoder refuses to run with both. |

-### A note on `fddt_lr_multiplier`

-The original in-NeMo implementation built a separate FDDT parameter group but then discarded it on the code path every shipped config took, so the multiplier was silently a no-op and the released checkpoints trained at a uniform learning rate despite being launched with `fddt_lr_multiplier=100`.
-DiCoP implements it correctly and defaults it to **1.0**, which reproduces those runs.
-Values above 1 are the intended-but-untested behaviour, and switching away from 1.0 emits two parameter groups, which optimizer state saved by a 1.0 run cannot be resumed into.

 ### Fine-tuning on LibriMix

 `scripts/run_finetune.sh` continues training an existing DiCoP checkpoint on Libri2Mix or